The authentic standard tuning of the 10-string guitar as designed by Yepes:

 Narciso Yepes used scordatura ("mistuning") sparingly, according to the requirements of the music at hand.
-However, the configuration of the strings that he added already solves the problem of lute music.
-He did not replace the resonator strings with ones of thicker diameter in a so-called "Baroque" tuning for lute music.
+However, the configuration of the strings that he added already consciously solves the problem of lute music.
+He did not replace the resonator strings with ones of thicker diameter for lute music.
 As he said: "With the ten-string guitar I have many possibilities, and I do not need the baroque [lute] tuning exactly."

 (Narciso Yepes.
 1983.
 "Conversation with Narciso Yepes".
 Interviewed by J. Schneider.
 Soundboard, Spring: p.
 66.)

-NB: The concept of adding four thick strings descending stepwise below the 6th string (in other words, D, C, B, A) has no connection with the 10-string guitar as designed by Narciso Yepes.
-It has evidently been introduced due to a dearth of first-hand information, lack of published resources, and the resultant confusion of Yepes's concept with that of the 10-stringed
+While string manufacturers produce such strings, the concept of adding four thick strings descending stepwise below the 6th string has nothing to do with the 10-string guitar as designed or used by Narciso Yepes.
+It has been introduced in recent decades, initially, due to a dearth of first-hand information and lack of published resources and the consequent misunderstanding of the modern 10-string guitar concept, or conflation of this concept with that of the 10-stringed

 More details about the Yepes 10-string guitar, including the history of its origins, can be found in this informative interview (click the page numbers):